 A general presentation addressing some specific issues related to health care for immigrants.

-EthnoMed Torture Resources Page with information geared to clinicians about torture resources and related websites.
+EthnoMed Resources Page with information geared to clinicians about caring for survivors of torture.

 Working with Refugee Survivors of Torture